Illustration of men with varying leg sizes.

 Brad Schoenfeld, PhD

 Furthermore, we have to factor in the opportunity cost of doing more lower-body training.
-If we do three sets of squats instead of five, that means that we can do a few more sets of upper body training.
-And there’s no doubt that an extra set of the bench press stimulates more chest growth than an extra set of squats.
+If we do three sets of squats instead of five, that means we can do a few more sets of upper-body training.
+And there’s no doubt that an extra set of bench presses stimulates more chest growth than an extra set of squats.

 What’s the Ideal Leg Size?